|Fast facts on Sega AM1|

 |Merged into: Sega AM3 (1990), WOW Entertainment (2000)|

-Sega Amusement Machine Research and Development Department #1, (Sega AM R&D Dept. #1) was a division within Sega of Japan.
-It was formed in 1990 primarily to create arcade (or "amusement") games.
+Sega Amusement Machine Research and Development Department #1, (Sega AM R&D Dept. #1) was a division within Sega Enterprises.
+It was formed in primarily to create arcade (or "amusement") games.
+In May 1999 it became Sega Software R&D Dept. 1, and later WOW Entertainment in 2000.

 |CSK||Sega Sammy Holdings|